EOSIO/eosio-swift-vault/README.md

 ## Library Methods

-This library is an implementation of `EosioSignatureProviderProtocol`.
+This library is an implementation of [`EosioSignatureProviderProtocol`](https://github.com/EOSIO/eosio-swift/blob/master/EosioSwift/EosioSignatureProviderProtocol/EosioSignatureProviderProtocol.swift).
 It implements the following methods:

+* `signTransaction(request:completion:)` signs an [`EosioTransaction`](https://github.com/EOSIO/eosio-swift/blob/master/EosioSwift/EosioTransaction/EosioTransaction.swift).
+* `getAvailableKeys()` returns an array containing the public keys associated with the private keys that the object is initialized with.

+To initialize the implementation:

 * `init(accessGroup:requireBio:)` initializes the signature provider.
   * `accessGroup`: [Learn more about Access Groups here.](https://developer.apple.com/documentation/security/keychain_services/keychain_items/sharing_access_to_keychain_items_among_a_collection_of_apps)
   * `requireBio`: Defaults to `false`.
 Some keys may require biometric authentication no matter what this flag is set to.
 For keys that do not require biometric authentication themselves, this flag can force the bio check.
-* `signTransaction(request:completion:)` signs an `EosioTransaction`.
-* `getAvailableKeys()` returns an array containing the public keys associated with the private keys that the object is initialized with.

 Other Keychain and/or Secure Enclave functionality can be accessed by calling methods directly on [EOSIO SDK for Swift: Vault](https://github.com/EOSIO/eosio-swift-vault), which is included with this library as a dependency.